hwayne/learntla/content/pluscal/behaviors/index.md

 ## Example

-_Specify a system with three flags that can be on or off._
+_Specify a system with three flags that can be on or off, as well as can change the state of a flag._

 Right now we're a little limited in what we can practically do, but we can already start constructing simple patterns.
 Here's one way to write this in PlusCal: